MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. Choose the **Post** action to adjust the quantities.

-### <a name="to-adjust-bin-quantities-in-advanced-warehouse-configurations"></a>To adjust bin quantities in advanced warehouse configurations
+### To adjust bin quantities in advanced warehouse configurations

 If your location uses directed put-away and pickss, use the **Warehouse Item Journal** page to post unplanned positive and negative quantity changes.
 For example, for items posted as missing that show up unexpectedly, or losses due to breakage.